After I learned to make food items out of Fimo and resin, I made this Easter Egg Dyeing dome setting in the late 80s or early 90s.

 The dye in the mugs is glass stain; the eggs were Fimo.
 The little wire dipper on the left was made by wrapping wire around a round paintbrush handle.

-The carton for the chocolate marshmallow eggs was made from a kit;
+The carton for the chocolate marshmallow eggs was made from a kit, and

 I made the eggs from white Fimo wrapped with brown.

 This is probably the first fern I ever made, from floral tape and wire using Ruth Hanke's instructions.
 The brass plant pot is the lid from a bottle of Anais-Anais cologne.
-The table is another inexpensive purchase that came with an out-of-scale backgammon board and dice glued to the top.
+The table is an inexpensive purchase that came with an out-of-scale backgammon board and dice glued to the top.
 I removed them and made a new cardboard top.
+I don't recall where I got the decorative round boxes.

 The glass of red Kool-Aid on the napkin on the corner of the table was made with resin; tiny clear glass beads made the ice.
 Someone has taken a bite out of one of those chocolate marshmallow eggs, it looks like.